Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “Impulse core is now engaged.
 All metrics green on our side.
 Actual, confirm order to begin Einstein-Rosen bridge formation!”

-*Radek turned instinctively toward the nearest hardline, but another voice broke through—the telemetry  operator:*
+*Radek turned instinctively toward the nearest hardline, but another voice broke through, the radar  operator:*

 “Captain!
-Fifty-two bogeys on scope, they are all ORF.
-Orders, sir?”
+Fifty-two bogeys on scope, they are all ORF.”

-*Before Radek could respond, Haraldson slammed a fist into the command table.
+*Before Radek could open his mouth, Haraldson slammed a fist into the command table.
 His voice roared over the din:*

 "Silence!
 This is the C.C.C.!
 You are trained Navy personnel—act like it!
 Or I swear, I’ll personally throw every last one of you into the brig!"